 Lesley University is committed to making an education affordable for undergraduate students enrolled at The College of Art and Design and the College of Liberal Arts and Sciences.

 Financial aid and scholarships take a variety of forms, including guaranteed Merit Scholarships that are based on academic and artistic achievements.
 Donor-funded scholarships, need-based grants, and work-study opportunities can significantly help to reduce your education costs.
-Financial aid for adults completing their undergraduate students is also available.
+Financial aid for adult learners completing their undergraduate degree is also available.

 Financial aid opportunities: